rantahar/introduction-to-mpi/_episodes/01-introduction.md

 To achieve this, the program needs to call the `MPI_Init` function in C, or the `MPI_INIT` function in Fortran.
-This will setup the environment for MPI and assigning a number, called rank, to each process.
+This will set up the environment for MPI, and assign a number (called the _rank_) to each process.
 At the end, each process should also cleanup by calling `MPI_Finalize` or `MPI_FINALIZE`.

 Between these two statements, you can find out the rank of the copy using the `MPI_Comm_rank` function.